2023 Solar Incentives Guide for Pleasant, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
 The new Clean Energy Credit extends until 2035.
-Homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-This new credit will then decrease annually until its expiration.
+Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The total credit will then decrease annually until its expiration.
 Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives